 Each of the core essays was originally presented as a talk at a symposium co-sponsored by the Social Science Research Council, the NYU Institute for Public Knowledge, and the Humanities Institute at Stony Brook University.
 The book also includes edited transcripts of dialogues between Butler, Habermas, Taylor, and West, which—along with the original audio—can be found below.

-Continuing the discussion at The Immanent Frame, Akeel Bilgrami responds to Charles Taylor’s chapter in The Power of Religion in the Public Sphere, offering an alternative conceptualization of secularism in an SSRC Working Paper entitled “Secularism: Its Content and Context.”
-Bilgrami’s working paper has elicited a series of reactions of its own.
+Translations of the text have been made into Dutch, German, and Spanish.
+Continuing the discussion at The Immanent Frame, Akeel Bilgrami responded to Charles Taylor’s chapter in The Power of Religion in the Public Sphere, offering an alternative conceptualization of secularism in an SSRC Working Paper.
+Bilgrami’s working paper elicited a series of reactions of its own.

 • Read an article on the book by Scott McLemee in Intellectual Affairs.